StarGraph: Knowledge Representation Learning based on Incomplete Two-hop Subgraph: Methodology

-As described in section~\ref{sec:subgraph}, each subgraph consist of nodes from $A$ and $N$, providing coarse and fine-grained information respectively for the target node.
+As described in section~\ref{sec:nbors_center}, a subgraph may contain nodes sampled from $N$, providing additional information for the target node.
 As with the entire graph, each node keeps some unique information, while only a small group of nodes are anchors, carrying much general information.
 Denoting the embedding sizes of $A$ and $N$ as $D_A$ and $D_N$, we set a large $D_A$ to improve the information capacity, and a small $D_N$ to reduce the probability of overfitting.
-To get the tokens of the same embedding size, $D_A$ is used as the hidden size for transformer layer, and the node embeddings are mapped to dimension $D_A$ by a linear layer ahead.
+To get the tokens of the same embedding size, $D_A$ is used as $D_{hidden}$, the hidden size for attention module, and the node embeddings are mapped to dimension $D_A$ by a linear layer ahead.

-Since the self-attention layer has a global receptive field, a single layer can adequately mix the information of all nodes.
-In addition, deep self-attention networks take large scale data and long time pre-training to achieve good results.
-Therefore, we use a single transformer block, i.e. one attention layer followed by two linear layers, to construct the network.
-After the transformer block, the output node features are aggregated by mean-pooling across the subgraph to get the representation of target node.
+Type embedding is added to the token embedding before the attention module, indicating each node within the subgraph to be the type of anchor, neighbor or center.